 Why Wildchow?
 It’s a very long story, but in a short statement; wild game and foraged plants are some of the healthiest foods on the planet, and people should eat more of them.
 That’s my basic philosophy on eating uber healthy.
 If you dig into my archives, you’ll find lots information on this topic.

-I love to write stories about food.
-Currently, I work as a food writer and columnist.
+Currently, manage a dairy plant in Wisconsin-big surprise when you live in the dairy state, called Crystal Ball Farms.
+I love cheese and all things dairy.
+I also am a food writer and columnist.
 I have been writing for a newspaper company called Press Publications in the Minneapolis area for a very long time.

 For a number of years, I was the cooking segment host for the award winning TV show, Minnesota Bound.
 If you dig hard enough, you might be able to find a segment or two and have a good laugh!

-I also, used to travel around the world doing cooking lessons, leading wellness seminars and doing anything that had to do with wellness, food, and wild game…
+I also, used to travel around the world teaching cooking lessons, leading wellness seminars, and doing anything that had to do with wellness, food, and wild game…

 Oh, I forgot to mention, I owned a catering company, too.
-I’ve catered for 2 people and over 5,000.
+I’ve catered for 2 to over 5,000.
 It was the hardest, but also, one of the most rewarding things I’ve done.
-I will still do a very small job for friends or create a special “something” for a fundraiser.
-Don’t be afraid to ask–I might say yes.
+I will occationally do a very small job for friends or create a special “something” for a fundraiser.
+Don’t be afraid to ask–I might say…yes.